 About the Authors

-Patrice Keville (she/her) has been Proofreader/Coordinator at Infobase for more than seven years.
+Patrice Keville (she/her) has been Proofreader/Coordinator at Infobase for more than eight years.
 Previously, she was Online Editor at Genetic Engineering and Biotechnology News and an Assistant Editor at the H.W.
 Wilson Company, where she coedited the Senior High Core Collection and Public Library Core Collection: Nonfiction.
 She lives in Brooklyn with her husband, Matthew.

-Sharon Golan is Director of Public Libraries & Video Content Licensing at Infobase.
+Sharon Golan is Director of Content Licensing at Infobase.
 With over a decade of experience creating and licensing materials for the education market, she has a keen eye for high-quality, compelling content and enjoys working on films that employ this dynamic art form to educate and enrich audiences.